-- education institution as required by the Higher Learning Commission. - The appropriate academic administrator at the sponsoring higher education institution shall review credentials and recommend all faculty for approval prior to allowing such individuals to teach an offcampus concurrent enrollment course.

-4. Orientation and Professional Development

-- Before teaching an off campus concurrent enrollment course, faculty shall participate in an orientation provided by the sponsoring higher education institution. - b.
-The sponsoring higher education institution shall provide the faculty teaching the off-campus concurrent enrollment course with professional development opportunities that may include, but need not be limited to: pedagogy, instructional design, course management, and student engagement strategies.
+- b.
+The appropriate academic administrator at the sponsoring higher education institution shall review credentials and recommend all faculty for approval prior to allowing such individuals to teach an off-campus concurrent enrollment course. - 4.
+Orientation and Professional Development - a.
+Before teaching an off campus concurrent enrollment course, faculty shall participate in an orientation provided by the sponsoring higher education institution. - b.
+The sponsoring higher education institution shall provide the faculty teaching the off-campus concurrent enrollment course with professional development opportunities that may include, but need not be limited to: pedagogy, instructional design, course management, and student engagement strategies. - 5.
+Evaluation - a.
+A faculty member teaching an off-campus concurrent course shall be evaluated in a manner consistent with the sponsoring higher education institution's guidelines for student evaluation of faculty. - b.
+A faculty member teaching an off-campus concurrent enrollment course shall be evaluated in accordance with the sponsoring higher education institution's policy for evaluation of instruction. - 6.
+Memorandum of Understanding

-5. Evaluation

-- A faculty member teaching an off-campus concurrent course shall be evaluated in a manner consistent with the sponsoring higher education institution's guidelines for student evaluation of faculty. - b.
-A faculty member teaching an off-campus concurrent enrollment course shall be evaluated in accordance with the sponsoring higher education institution's policy for evaluation of instruction.

-6. Memorandum of Understanding